datalakehouse/docs/docs/products/postgresql/howto/setup-logical-replication.rst

 You will need:

 * PostgreSQL version 10 or newer.
-* Connection between the source cluster's PostgreSQL port and DLH for PostgreSQL cluster.
+* Connection between the source cluster's PostgreSQL port and datalakehouse for PostgreSQL cluster.
 * Access to an superuser role on the source cluster.
 * ``wal_level`` setting to ``logical`` on the source cluster.
 To verify and change the ``wal_level`` setting check :ref:`the instructions on setting this configuration<pg_migrate_wal>`.